mahedjaved/m39week10FrontEnd/README.md

 > Occured when working on updates, token and password went to UNDERFINED

 > Also, the response messages from Andy's backend are ONLY OUTPUTTED if they are console.logged in React front-end !!

+> The Update User function token was not being passed --> it finally worked by removing the dot, which makes no sense because it is the same token, I used for Logout !

 # Unused Code Placed Here